vroger11/vroger11.github.io/_posts/2019-10-12-first-year-review-as-a-phd-student.markdown

 ![image](/assets/images/listener_understanding.jpeg)

-Classic intelligibility measurements suppose that the signal from the listened speaker is 100% clear and can be altered by the environment.
+Classic intelligibility measurements suppose that the signal from the listened speaker is 100% clear and is alterable by the environment.
 Hence, they measure the perturbations done by the environment.
 It is not what I am focused on for this thesis.

 In this thesis, we are interested in the clarity of the speaker independently of any environment and any knowledge from the listener.
 Hence, by intelligibility I mean the speaker intelligibility.

-This kind of measure have multiple applications:
+This measures have multiple applications:
-* evaluate pronunciation of people learning a foreign language.
+* evaluate people diction, especially foreigners to help them.
-* refine informations for hearing aids to improve their efficiency.
+* refine information for hearing aids to improve their efficiency.
 * evaluate the damages of one or multiple diseases (such as Parkinson or oral cancers) to help the reeducation process.

 The last point is the focus of my thesis.